“I just don’t get it. Why don’t you want to wear a mask?”

-Paul Thomas, M.D., a Dartmouth-trained pediatrician with over 30 years of medical experience, agrees.
-Wearing a mask “promotes fear, which we know is bad for the immune system,” Thomas, who is also my colleague and co-author, says.
-“It reduces breathing in fresh air, which is also bad for the immune system, and it does little to nothing to prevent spread of a virus.”
+Paul Thomas, M.D. is a Dartmouth-trained pediatrician with over 30 years of medical experience.
+Like Russell Blaylock, Paul Thomas believes wearing a mask can harm your health.
+Wearing a mask “promotes fear, which we know is bad for the immune system,” Thomas (who is also my colleague and co-author) says.
+“It reduces breathing in fresh air, which is also bad for the immune system.
+And it does little to nothing to prevent spread of a virus.”

-Yesterday at the grocery store where about a third of the shoppers were wearing masks, one customer abruptly pulled up his mask to sneeze, spreading aerosolized mucus everywhere.
-He then put his mask back on.
-He probably just had seasonal allergies but perhaps he was sick.
-In either case, sneezing violently outside the mask without using a tissue certainly looked like an unhygienic and surefire way to potentially spread infection.
+Yesterday at the grocery store about a third of the shoppers were wearing masks.
+One customer abruptly pulled up his mask to sneeze, spreading his aerosolized mucus everywhere.
+He then put the mask back on.
+He probably just had seasonal allergies, but perhaps he was sick.
+In either case, he sneezed violently outside the mask without using a tissue.
+This certainly looked like an unhygienic and surefire way to spread infection.
 The man, seeming uncomfortable and embarrassed, then put what one can only imagine was a now mucus-laden mask back on his face.

 I’ve seen people wearing masks while running uphill on nature trails with no other human in sight.
-I’ve seen people wearing face masks while driving.
+People in our town wear face masks while driving alone in their cars.
 This New Jersey driver wearing an N95 mask passed out and crashed his car.
-I’ve seen people wearing masks while riding bicycles, close to no one.
-And wearing them while by themselves weeding in the garden.
+I’ve also seen people wearing masks while riding bicycles, close to no one.
+And wearing them by themselves weeding in the garden.

 The Super Powers of the Coronavirus